textual/react-native-otp-input/README.md

 ### Expo:

-This library works on Expo, SDK 43+ (but you will need to use a custom expo-dev-client)
+This library works on Expo SDK 43+ (you will need to use a custom expo-dev-client though)

 ## Basic Usage